jordanshatford/youtube-downloader/README.md

   </p>
 </p>

-YouTube Audio Downloader is a full stack application created to allow users to download the audio of specified [YouTube](https://www.youtube.com/) videos.
-Various audio format options are available based on the users needs.
+YouTube Downloader is a full stack application created to allow users to download [YouTube](https://www.youtube.com/) videos.
+The user is able to select from a variety of audio and video formats and other configuration options.

 ## Features
-  - Search YouTube for videos by term
+  - Directly search YouTube for videos.
-  - Convert multiple videos to audio concurrently
+  - Download and convert multiple videos concurrently.
+  - Download quality options (best, worst).
+  - Options to automatically embed video metadata.
-  - Variety of available audio formats to choose (MP3, AAC, FLAC, M4A, OPUS, WAV)
+  - Variety of audio formats supported (AAC, FLAC, M4A, MP3, OPUS, WAV).
-  - Produces files with high quality audio
+  - Variety of video formats supported (AVI, FLV, MKV, MOV, MP4, WEBM).
-  - Dark and light theme options
+  - Web UI with support for dark and light themes.

 # Developer Guide
 Please refer to the [contributing guide](CONTRIBUTING.md) for how to install the project for development purposes.